What will I learn with a Pastoral Ministries degree?

 Director of Pastoral Ministries

-Having served as a youth pastor, family pastor, lead pastor, campus pastor and regional superintendent, Dave brings over 35 years of field experience to his current role as a “pastor to pastors.”
+Having served as a youth pastor, family pastor, lead pastor, campus pastor, and regional superintendent, Dave brings nearly 40 years of field experience to his current role as a “pastor to pastors,” and over 20 years of classroom experience as a professor of pastoral ministries.
 A graduate of Malone University (BA) and Ashland Theological Seminary (MA), Dave completed his doctorate (DMin) in leadership and spiritual formation at George Fox University.
-His doctoral dissertation, “Sustaining Spiritual Leadership for the Long Haul” provided the inspiration for his first book, Rhythms of Grace: Life-Saving Disciplines for Spiritual Leaders.
+His doctoral dissertation, “Sustaining Spiritual Leadership for the Long Haul,” provided the inspiration for his first book, Rhythms of Grace: Life-Saving Disciplines for Spiritual Leaders.
+In addition to serving as director of the MAPM and MASF programs at Barclay, Dave also serves as lead superintendent for Evangelical Friends Church-Mid America and interim director for Evangelical Friends Church International.